BioSpecNorway/biospectools/docs/tutorials/preprocessing.rst

 Fringe correction (Fringe-EMSC)
 -------------------------------

-Samples in the shape of thin film (e. g. waxed tissue section, sample slices), may have sine-like distortions in spectra, commonly referred to as fringes.
-Fringes can be removed automatically by a Fringe-EMSC algorithm [Solh21]_.
-For the estimation of fringe parameters, the algorithm requires a wavenumbers range of a chemically silent region (usually 1800-2800 cm-1).
+Samples in the shape of thin film (e. g. waxed tissue section, sample slices) , may have sine-like baseline distortions in spectra, commonly referred to as fringes.
+Fringes can be removed automatically by the Fringe-EMSC algorithm [Solh21]_.
+For the estimation of fringe parameters, the algorithm requires a wavenumber range of a chemically silent region (usually 1800-2800 cm-1), where the fringes are most clearly pronounced.

 The example below shows spectra of hair cross-sections [Sand21]_.
 Hair cross-sections have a thin-film shape, so we see fringes in the spectra.
+To remove them we used Fringe-EMSC.
+As a reference spectrum we took a spectrum of matrigel, which is not exactly representative for the hair spectra.
-We use Fringe-EMSC to remove fringes.
-In addition to standard parameters, we are using weights to instruct the EMSC model to pay more or less attention to some regions of the spectra [Solh22]_.
-Here we want to fit fringes well while allowing more underfitting in absorption regions.
-In other words, we want to ask the EMSC model to decompose a spectrum into components that represent fringes well while only approximately representing absorption regions.
-To achieve it, we set silent regions to have greater weight than absorption regions.
+Therefore in addition to standard parameters, here we used feature weights.
+The weights are used to tell the EMSC model to pay more or less attention to some regions of the spectra [Solh22]_.
+In this particular case, we decreased the weights of the absorbance regions to allow bigger fitting error in those regions (since the reference spectrum is not very well fitting), while allowing less fitting error in the fringes region.
+Without weighting, the discrepancies between the reference spectrum and the raw spectra in chemically active regions would drag away the sine-components from fitting fringes well.

 >>> from biospectools import FringeEMSC
 >>> reference = matrigel